-More often than not, you’ll see a buildup of grime and debris in your home, especially on your walls.
+You’ll often see a buildup of grime and debris in your home, especially on your walls.
 This grime is a key indicator when identifying a pest problem in your home.
-This type of debris makes your home look and feel dirtier than usual.
+In addition, this type of debris makes your home look and feel dirtier than usual.

 7 Signs You Might Have A Pest Problem In Your Home

 While some pest problem signs are apparent, others are not.
-It’s essential to be able to make the distinction between various types of pests.
+Therefore, it’s essential to be able to make the distinction between various types of pests.

-In fact, every year, Americans spend billions of dollars dealing with pest problems both in and out of their homes.
+Every year, Americans spend billions of dollars dealing with pest problems in and out of their homes.
 And we spend about $5 billion alone for termite infestations and damages.

-Not only can you have a pest problem in your home but your garden as well.
-It’s very disheartening to work hard in the yard to grow plants and vegetables throughout the year only for pests to ruin your efforts.
+Not only can you have a pest problem in your home, but your garden.
+It’s disheartening to work hard in the yard to grow plants and vegetables throughout the year, only for pests to ruin your efforts.

 1 – Pest Droppings or Sand